 The exception doesn’t have to be thrown directly in the scope of the method.
 Any called code might throw the exception, and our method will propagate the exception further up the call stack:

 Unchecked exceptions can be specified, too.
-But there are no compile-time advantages for doing so, no one will force us to catch it.
+But there are no compile-time advantages to doing so, no one will force us to catch it.

 By implementing an interface or subclassing a type, we can modify the specified exception types.